Nukepayload2/Nukepayload2.Diagnostics.InputInjection/README.md

 You can use it for software testing ~~or writing tools for cheating in games~~.

-We will not wrap undocumented APIs since they have potential compatibility issues.
+We will provide wrapped undocumented APIs in the `Nukepayload2.Diagnostics.Preview` namespace.

 ## Commonly used types:
 - Nukepayload2.Diagnostics.InputInjection